Benedictine College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Benedictine College is ranked #687 out of 1,727 schools in the nation for overall quality on College Factual's 2020 Best Colleges list.
-This is an improvement over the previous year, when Benedictine College held the #701 spot on the Best Overall Colleges list.
+Benedictine College landed the #808 spot in College Factual's 2023 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,241 colleges and universities across the nation to determine this ranking.
+This is an improvement over the previous year, when Benedictine College held the #859 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Benedictine College?

 Benedictine College has an acceptance rate of 97%, so it is easier to gain admission to this school than some others.
 Still, the admissions staff will examine your application closely to make sure you're a good fit for Benedictine College.

 Average Test Scores

 About 31% of students accepted to Benedictine College submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 540 and 670.
 Math scores were between 530 and 650.